 Scrubbing, brushing and the use of harsh chemical cleaners or detergents isn’t sensible.
-If you’ve bought silver bars or coins as an investment, rather than acquiring vintage currency as part of a collection, then the simple method we’ve described above should be sufficiently effective.
+If you’ve bought silver bars or coins (such as Britannias or Sovereigns) as an investment, rather than acquiring vintage currency as part of a collection, then the simple method we’ve described above should be sufficiently effective.

 Take precautions to protect silver bars and silver coins